History of the Jews in Baghdad: In the twelfth century

 The most prominent heads of the yeshibot were at that time Ali and his son, Samuel.
 David Alroy studied under Ali at the time Ḥisdai was exilarch (Wiener, "Emek haBacha," pp. 27, 167; "Shebeṭ Yehudah," ed.
 Wiener, p.
 50; Sambari, in Neubauer, "Medieval Jewish Chronicles," i.
 123; Graetz, "History of the Jews," Hebrew transl., iv.
 308).
 The reputation of Samuel seems to have spread far and wide; for we learn that Rabbi Moses of Kiev came from Russia especially to receive information from him (Epstein, in "Monatsschrift für die Geschichte und Wissenschaft des Judenthums," xxxix.
 511, 512; Graetz, ib. iv.
 44).
 It was this same Samuel who, in later years, was a determined opponent of Maimonides, and who made Baghdad for the time a very hotbed of anti-Maimonist intrigue (Graetz, ib.
 Appendix, p.
 34).
 Maimonides' pupil, Ibn Aknin, had formed a plan of opening a school at Baghdad for the purpose of propagating his master's teachings.
 Maimonides, however, advised him against such an action, as he wished to spare him the opposition which he knew Ibn Aknin would encounter (Grätz, "Geschichte der Juden," vi.
 362).
 Daniel, the son of Ḥisdai, followed his father in office: but he left no son; and though two of his cousins in Mosul pretended to hold office, the short-lived recrudescence of the resh galuta was at an end (Grätz, "Geschichte der Juden," vi.
 460; Hebrew transl., iv.
 459, Appendix, p.
 59).
 The anonymous author of the Hebrew-Arabic Diwan published in "He-Ḥaluẓ," iii.
 150 (MS. Bodleian 2424 and MS. in collection of E. N. Adler), who lived before the middle of the thirteenth century, traveled as far as Baghdad, where he met the head of the yeshiva ("Jewish Quarterly Review," xii.
 115, 202).

 In the thirteenth century

 The Jews of Baghdad diminished largely in numbers and influence, not only because of the general movement of the Jews toward Europe and because of the Crusades, but also through the storming of the town by the Mongols.
 Arghun (1284–91), however, had a Jewish physician in Baghdad, Sa'ad al-Daulah, who was consulted in all financial matters by the sultan; but upon the death of Arghun, the position which the Jews had gained through Sa'ad al-Daulah was quickly lost, and the streets of the city flowed with Jewish blood (see "Revue Etudes Juives," xxxvi.
 254).

+In the fourteenth century

+Forced conversions took place in Baghdad in 1333 and 1344.